sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-9K/examples/rgb_screen.md

 The way to constain pins can refer to the [Light led](./../led/led.md), it contains a way to constain pins.

-If you feel troublesome about the method above,  you can copy the content in this [page](./../../../../zh/tang/Tang-Nano-9K/examples/lcd_constrains.md)， and paste it in ".cst" file in this project (If there is no ".cst" file, just create a "physicsl constrains file").
+If you feel troublesome about the method above, you can copy the content from this [page](./../../../../zh/tang/Tang-Nano-9K/examples/lcd_constrains.md)， and paste it in ".cst" file in this project (if there is no ".cst" file, just create a "physicsl constrains file").

 | PORT        | I/O    | PIN | PORT         | I/O    | PIN |
 | ----------- | ------ | --- | ------------ | ------ | --- |